bkryzz/modcel/README.md

 ----- VERSION 2.4 included the <a href="https://github.com/julesghub/FEM2D">FEM2D Navier-Stokes solver</a> by
       J. Burkard to describe fluid flow in capillaries and ducts.

------ VERSION 2.4.2 included <a href="https://github.com/opencor/opencor">OpenCOR</a> chemical models compatibility
+----- VERSION 2.4.2 opened to compatibility with <a href="https://github.com/opencor/opencor">OpenCOR</a> chemical models according to CellML standards.

------ Starting with version >2.5 the model has turned more general:
+----- Starting with version >2.5 the model has turned yet more general:

-  1) Select an arbitrary number of cell types
+  1) You can select an arbitrary number of cell types:
      - the first nr_cel (ITYPE=1,2,3...) are solid cells (epithelial,
        hepato, adipo, etc,)
      - the next fl_cel (ITYPE=nr_cel+1, +2 ...) are fluid cells: can be